The Bishop of Sherborne is an episcopal title which takes its name after the market town of Sherborne in Dorset, England.

 I, First from the sea at Sigilmere;

-The boundary began in the vicinity of Devonshire Head (3339I4)• English (O.E.) mere can mean ‘sea pool’, and perhaps refers to the small rock-bound bay beneath the headland.
+1. Beginning on the east side of the house there at the sea cliff being on the south side of Segimere; The boundary began in the vicinity of Devonshire Head (3339I4)• English (O.E.) mere can mean ‘sea pool’, and perhaps refers to the small rock-bound bay beneath the headland.

 II. then up onto the cliff;

-end of the boundary hedge next to the land of the lady of Dunfre -felde, now Lady Aryngdon;
+2. and thus by the said cliff directly along the coast towards the west end of the boundary hedge next to the land of the lady of Dunfre -felde, now Lady Aryngdon;

 To 319910.
 Dunfrefelde is a corruption of Downhumfraville, a manor which included the farm of Pinhay.
 Pinhay Farm lies behind the coast slightly to the west of the boundary.28 The ‘Lady Aryngdon’ of the 1516 document was a member of the Harrington family.